jonglezb/pycal2org/README.md

 It also supports recurring events, with proper handling of excluded dates and so on (using the excellent dateutil.rrule library).

-Note that, by default, all times are converted to the local timezone, because org-mode has no support for specifying the timezone.
+Note that, by default, all times are converted to the local (system) timezone, because org-mode has no support for specifying the timezone.
+You can override the output timezone using the --tz option.

 ## Install